Nicolanasr/nicolascybersec/index.md

 layout: default
 ---

-I am a skilled IT analyst with five years of experience in software development and two years specializing in aligning communication between stakeholders and ensuring the correct application of security standards.
-I value integrity, collaboration, and continuous learning, which guide my proactive approach to mitigating risks and enhancing organizational security.
+I am a skilled IT analyst with 5 years of experience in software development and 2 years specializing in aligning communication between stakeholders and ensuring the correct application of security standards.
+I value **integrity**, **collaboration**, and **continuous learning**, which guide my proactive approach to mitigating risks and enhancing organizational security.
 My interest in cybersecurity stems from a passion for protecting systems and sensitive data from evolving threats.
 By leveraging my technical expertise, commitment to best practices, and ability to communicate security needs effectively, I aim to support organizations in building resilient security frameworks that safeguard their operations and data.

 # Header 1